Stretching improves range of motion and keeps you limber.

 Side Leg Raise

 Stand and hold the back of a chair for balance.
 Place your weight on your left leg.
-Lift the right leg out to the side.
-Keep the right leg straight and outer leg muscles tensed.
-Don’t slouch.
-Lower the right leg and relax.
-Repeat 10 times.
-Rest.
-Do another 10, then repeat with the left leg.
+Stand tall and lift the right leg out to the side -- keep the right leg straight and outer leg muscles tensed.
+Hold 3 seconds, then slowly lower the right leg.
+Do two sets of 10 repetitions.
+Switch legs after each set.

 Too hard?
 Increase leg height over time.
 After a few workouts, you’ll be able to raise your leg higher.